MapSurferNET/MapSurfer.NET-Docs/usermanual/datasources/vector/shapefiles.md

 Parameter Name | Description | Required
 ------------ | ------------- | -------------
 File | Determines a path to the the file.
 The path can also be relative to the directory where map project is stored. | Yes FileBasedIndex | Determines whether the quadtree spatial index is created or not.
 This index improves the performance of reading data from disk.
+It requires write permissions to a corresponding folder.
 Possible values are True or False. | No
 MemoryMappedFile | Creates a memory-mapped file that enables to work with extremely large files.
 Possible values are True or False. | No
 Encoding | Specifies the character encoding to read data from .dbf file. | No BufferSize | A positive integer value greater than 0 indicating the buffer size in bytes.
 The default buffer size is 512.| No